Admissions and Financial Aid

 Which application to use

-There are two possible ways to apply to the LL.M. program: on paper, or electronically through the LSAC web site.
-We encourage you to submit the paper version of the application, as long as (a) you plan to submit original paper recommendations and transcripts directly to us, and (b) you are asking the appropriate testing service to send your TOEFL or IELTS score report (if required) directly to us.
-Further information on these conditions appears below.
+You may also submit the paper version of the application, as long as (a) you plan to submit original paper recommendations and transcripts directly to us, and (b) you are asking the appropriate testing service to send your TOEFL or IELTS score report (if required) directly to us.

 Applicants requiring financial assistance should investigate funding sources in their home countries well in advance.
 Examples of such sources include employers, government agencies and foundations.
 A partial list of organizations that offer scholarship funding for U.S. graduate study follows: